 Eosinophils circulate in the bloodstream.
 However, they are less active against bacteria than are neutrophils and macrophages.
 One of their main functions is to attach to and thus help immobilize and kill parasites.

 Eosinophils may help destroy cancer cells.
-They also produce substances involved in inflammation and allergic reactions (see Allergic Reactions and Other Hypersensitivity Disorders: Symptoms).
+They also produce substances involved in inflammation and allergic reactions (see see Symptoms).
 People with allergies, parasitic infections, or asthma often have more eosinophils in the bloodstream than people without these disorders.

 Basophils do not ingest foreign cells.
 They contain granules filled with histamine, a substance involved in allergic reactions.
 When basophils encounter allergens (antigens that cause allergic reactions), they release histamine.
 Histamine increases blood flow to damaged tissues.
 Basophils also produce substances that attract neutrophils and eosinophils to a trouble spot.